 Active Optical Networks (AONs)

-AONs utilize electrically powered switching equipment, such as routers or switch aggregators, to control signal distribution.
-In an AON setup, a customer may have a dedicated fiber running to their home.
+AONs use electrically powered switching devices like routers or switch aggregators to control how signals are sent.
+In an AON setup, a customer might have a fiber line that goes straight to their house.

 Passive Optical Networks (PONs)

-Passive optical networks, in contrast to AONs, do not use any electrically powered switching equipment.
-Instead, they use optical splitters to separate and collect optical signals.
-PONs share fiber optic strands, allowing each fiber optic strand to serve up to 32 users efficiently.
+Unlike AONs, passive optical networks don't use any switching equipment that runs on electricity.
+They use optical splitters to separate and gather optical signals instead.
+PONs share fiber optic strands, which lets each strand serve up to 32 users at once.

 Active Optical Network and Passive Optical Network